alsenet-labs/merklizer/README.md

 tree from those hashes and anchoring the Merkle root on the Bitcoin and Ethereum blockchains.

-On the Ethereum blockchain (using the [MetaMask browser extension](https://metamask.io/)) or a local node if available.
-(We recommend to use the Kovan testing network for the demo (faster)).
+On the Ethereum blockchain (using the web3 version of [MetaMask browser extension](https://metamask.io/)) or a local node if available.

 On the Bitcoin blockchain using a public service (eg: https://blockexplorer.com).
 (Anchoring on Bitcoin testnet is currently disabled for the online demo)